psalire/Concurrent-Process-Multiprocessing/README.md

-# Python Multiprocessing / Concurrent Process class
+# Python Multiprocessing class

-Class for creating a concurrent process in Python
+Class for creating a concurrent process for multiprocessing in Python

 ## How to use